ankiitgupta7/Simulations-of-Braitenberg-Vehicles/README.md

 The present simulation uses [Processing.py](https://py.processing.org/) for UI support.
 The code written here are based upon ideas described in the book by the neuroscientist [Valentino Braitenberg](https://en.wikipedia.org/wiki/Valentino_Braitenberg) in his classic book "Vehicles: Experiments in Synthetic Psychology" (1984).
 The book describes how hypothetical analog vehicles (a combination of sensors, actuators and their interconnections), though simple in design, can exhibit behaviors akin to aggression, love, foresight, and optimism.
 So, we would see these meaningful behaviours emerge from vehicles as they interact with stimuli in the environment through the programmed simulation.

 ## 2. What would be the final outcome of this project?
-The final result would be an intelligent and autonomous system of "vehicles" from which emergent behaviours could be seen as a result of their interaction with the environmental stimuli.
+The final result would be an intelligent and autonomous system of "vehicles" from which emergent behaviors could be seen as a result of their interaction with the environmental stimuli.
 Each vehicle would seem intelligent enough to make decisions with respect to the environmental stimuli around.
 <br><br>
-As we have multiple vehicles(agents) interacting with multiple moving stimulus, the system of vehicles together might be viewed as an intelligent *swarm*.
-Moreover, each vehicle can also be set as a stimulus which might result in somemore meaningful behaviour as this would be an exact copy of the natural environment containing living and non-living beings together interacting with each other.
+As we have multiple vehicles(agents) interacting with multiple moving stimuli, the system of vehicles together might be viewed as an intelligent *swarm*.
+Moreover, each vehicle can also be set as a stimulus which might result in some more meaningful behavior as this would be an exact copy of the natural environment containing living and non-living beings together interacting with each other.

 ## 3. The Braitenberg Vehicle
 A Braitenberg vehicle is an agent that can autonomously move around based on its sensor inputs.
 It has primitive sensors that measure some stimulus at a point, and wheels (each driven by its own motor) that function as actuators or effectors.